Ace Combat 6: Fires of Liberation: Ace Edge

 The Ace Edge is a joystick and throttle controller designed specifically for Ace Combat 6.
 Produced by Hori, it was only made available for purchase in a special-limited edition package of the game.
 The Ace Edge package was only officially released in North America and Japan.
 The price of the package was $149.99 US dollars.
 The package also included an Ace Combat 6 faceplate for the Xbox 360.

 It is called "Flight Stick EX" in Japan.
 It is very similar to the Saitek X45 HOTAS joystick / throttle system popular with PC flight simulation players.
 The throttle unit is identical, while the control column is slightly different (likely to better accommodate Xbox button maps).
 The top of the X45 stick featured two 8-way hat switches, one on the left and one at the bottom, and three thumb buttons above them with one under a safety cover; the Ace Edge retains the left 8-way hat switch, but swaps the positions of the thumb buttons and the second hat switch, with three of the Xbox controller's four main buttons in a rearranged order (Y, B and X, left to right, A being the trigger) below an analog mini-stick rather than a second hat switch.
 The stick also featured both a flexible sleeve over the shaft and spring, and a wrist pad, neither present on the Saitek X45.

 Reception

 The game received generally positive reviews from critics, albeit slightly lower than the previous games.
 Game review aggregators GameRankings and Metacritic gave the game a rating of 81.57% and 80/100, respectively.

 TeamXbox gave it an 8.8/10 rating, while X-Play rated it a 4/5.
 In part due to its Xbox 360 exclusivity, the game only sold 700,000 copies, the lowest of any mainline entry in the Ace Combat series.

+During the 11th Annual Interactive Achievement Awards, Ace Combat 6 received a nomination for "Strategy/Simulation Game of the Year" by the Academy of Interactive Arts & Sciences.